 See Bermuda Cuisine.

-A street chiefly notable for being the place of the Holy Cavalry Roman Catholic Cemetery in Bermuda, the only RC cemetery on the island.
-It is also the final resting place of a Canadian 1st World War soldier, buried there in April 1915.
-Not nice to look at.
+A street chiefly notable for being the place of the Cavalry Prospect Roman Catholic Church Cemetery in Bermuda, the only RC cemetery on the island.

 Cedarbridge Academy, 1 Cedarbridge Lane, Devonshire.
 Phone 296-5665.

-On Middle Road.
-Government-owned.
+Middle Road.
+Government-owned historic house.
 When she was Premier from November 1998 to July 25, 2003, Jennifer M. Smith, JP, Member of Parliament for the Town of St. George, lived here, rent free, at taxpayers' expense.

 "Crown Hill," 16 Middle Road, Devonshire DV 03, Bermuda.
 P. O. Box HM 325, Hamilton HM BX.
 The consulate for visiting Americans (more than 85% of all Bermuda's visitors are from the USA) and others with legitimate business.
 Telephone (441) 295-1342.
 Fax (441) 295- 1592.
 See connections between Bermuda and USA.
 Following bombings of US embassies in Africa and the Middle East, the US Congress mandated that Bermuda's US Consulate General should be similarly upgraded in security standards.
 The Bermuda facility has a nine-foot high perimeter wall/fence; a vehicle barrier and access control center at the entrance gate; hardened interior walls around the building; and installation of blast-proof windows.
 Additionally, there is a secure Controlled Access Center (CAC) building for most routine work, but in the shape of a Bermuda cottage.